 Palace of Westminster, London

 Commonly referred to as the Houses of Parliament, the Palace of Westminster is an iconic landmark of London, and one of the most popular tourist attractions in the city.
-It was originally built during the middle ages, but it was mostly destroyed in a fire in 1834.
-The present Palace of Westminster we all know today was rebuilt between 1840 and 1870, by architects Sir Charles Berry and Augustus Pugin.
+It was originally built during the middle ages, having been completed in 1016.
+However, it was almost completely destroyed by a fire in 1834.
+The present Palace of Westminster that we all know today was rebuilt between 1840 and 1870, by architects Sir Charles Berry and Augustus Pugin.
 However, interior decoration continued well into the 20th century.
 The building was built in the perpendicular Gothic style, which is a style characterised by an emphasis on vertical lines.
+The reconstruction was seen as a huge success, with Tsar Nicholas I of Russia calling the new building “a dream in stone”.
 The building has been listed as a World Heritage Site since 1987.

 Image source: https://en.wikipedia.org/wiki/Palace_of_Westminster#/media/File:Parliament_at_Sunset.JPG

 Are there any parliament buildings you particularly love that you think deserve a place on this list?
-If so, let us known in the comment section.
+If so, let us know in the comment section.

 If you are interested in discussing any construction or real estate roles available or any hiring requirements, please contact your nearest Cobalt office.